 Clean TeQ Capital Structure Update

-MELBOURNE, June 29, 2020 - Clean TeQ Holdings Ltd. (Clean TeQ or Company) (ASX/TSX:CLQ; OTCQX:CTEQF) advises that the following securities have lapsed and have been cancelled on 30 June 2020:
+MELBOURNE, July 02, 2020 - Clean TeQ Holdings Ltd. (Clean TeQ or Company) (ASX/TSX:CLQ; OTCQX:CTEQF) advises that the following performance rights have lapsed as they have not met their performance conditions:

 |ASX Code